You must be signed in to read the rest of this article.

 One aspect of digital dentistry that is frequently overlooked is the ability of the clinician to participate in digitized interdisciplinary care.
 Most software packages used in open systems allow sharing of planning and design via the Internet from proprietary “clouds” set up by providers of digital solutions.
 These HIPAA-compliant sharing modules help the clinicians, surgeons, laboratory technicians, and patients better understand upfront the diagnosis, risks/benefits, costs, and informed consents necessary to perform interdisciplinary care.
 Documents, files, and viewers are cloud-based, allowing the dental team to access them from anywhere in the world.
 Dental management software can be linked with these new systems to provide a paperless solution.
 All-digital solutions also offer a “green” effect as data is distributed via the Internet, reducing the need for carbon-based transportation involved in the manufacturing and delivery of the prosthesis.

 Finally, due to the absence of physical models and reduced manpower requirements compared with traditional gypsum-based protocols, some dental laboratories offer lowered fees for digitally submitted cases.
 Because the intraoral scanner converts the image to a digital STL file, the lab can immediately start the design process without needing to pour models, allow setting, perform articulation, and scan with a desktop scanner.
 This can lower overall overhead and ultimately the variable costs associated with fabrication of the implant prosthesis.
-Typically, digital dentistry open systems enable the laboratory to decrease in-lab case time, and some prosthetic components may be returned to the submitting clinician the same or next day.
+Typically, digital dentistry open systems enable the lab to decrease in-lab case time, and some prosthetic components may be returned to the submitting clinician the same or next day.

 Intraoral Scanning CAD/CAM Dentistry: Literature Review